Impactful Design Considerations for a New Salon or Spa Space

 Seeking out the optimal layout

-While the many nuances of the best way to use your new space will depend on the shape and configuration of the space itself, there are certainly considerations of flow and ergonomics to take into account.
-Here are a few things to pay attention to:
+While the many nuances of the best way to use your new space will depend on the shape and configuration of the area itself, there are certainly considerations of flow and ergonomics to take into account.
+A few things you should pay attention to are:

-- It should be obvious to consumers and passers-by that something fun and interesting is going on inside your space.
+- It should be obvious to consumers and passers-by that something fun and interesting is going on inside your beauty or wellness business.

 - If you end up in a ground-floor space with windows, avoid filling up the windows with chairs for waiting customers, for instance, or it will look from the outside like a boring doctor's office!

-- Place retail in your windows, but not so high that potential customers cannot see into the space.
+- Place retail in your windows, but not so high that potential clients can't see in and get a glimpse of your design.

 - Make sure the reception area is well-lit and the entryway is obvious.

-- Retail and reception are generally grouped together, by the entrance; transactions and ringing phones should be kept away from quiet zones.
+- Group your retail and reception areas near the entrance to keep transactions and ringing phones separate from quiet zones.